apache/directory-fortress-core/README.txt

 # SECTION 5.
 Instructions to configure SDK for target system using build.properties file.
 # SECTION 6.
 Instructions for pre-existing or native OpenLDAP installation using 'load-slapd' target.
 # SECTION 7.
 Instructions for Symas installation of OpenLDAP - using 'init-slapd' target
 # SECTION 8.
-Instructions to integration test using 'test-full' target
+Instructions to integration test using 'FortressJUnitTest' maven target
 # SECTION 9.
 Instructions to run the command line interpreter (CLI) utility using 'cli' target
 # SECTION 10.
 Instructions to use Fortress A/P/R/BAC APIs with 'test-samples' target
 # SECTION 11.
 Instructions to run the command console using 'console' target
 # SECTION 12.
 Instructions to encrypt LDAP passwords used in config files.
 # SECTION 13.
-Instructions to load data into the default database using 'admin' target.
+Instructions to load policy data using maven install -Dload.file target.
 # SECTION 14.
-Instructions to enable Apache Ivy dependency management
-# SECTION 15.
-Troubleshooting
+Instructions to load test fortress using maven loadtest profile and jmeter.
 ___________________________________________________________________________________
 ###################################################################################
 # Document Overview